moroen/IKEA-Tradfri-plugin/README.md

 ```

 ### 3. Installing an API for coap requests
 The plugin support two different COAP-transports for communicating with the IKEA Tradfri gateway.
-The pycoap module is the default, recommended transport.
+The py3coap module is the default, recommended API.

 On systems with a working GO compiler, but without the needed libraries for creating python3 modules (like a Synology NAS), a command line utility - coapcmd (https://github.com/moroen/coapcmd) - can be used.
 For systems without a working go compiler, prebuild binaries are available in the repository on github.com.